Cost Comparison

 Cost Tiers by State

-The following table categorizes states into tiers based on the general cost trends for becoming a licensed home inspector:
+The following table categorizes states into cost tiers based on the general affordability of becoming a licensed home inspector:

 TierEstimated RangeStates